Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 SCHC C/D MUST concatenate FPort and LoRaWAN payload to retrieve the SCHC packet as per {{lorawan-schc-payload}}.

-SCHC C/D RuleID size SHOULD be 8 bits to fit the LoRaWAN FPort field.
 RuleIDs matching FPortUp and FPortDown are reserved for SCHC Fragmentation.

 ## Fragmentation {#Frag}